BielStela/InsideAirbnb/Leaflet/README.md

 [Leaflet](http://leafletjs.com/) maps.

 To do:
-* use CDN for the different libraries
-* add data files :)
+* Add python code to generate data files ingested by leaflet.
-* complete this README

 ## Heat map